Keysight/argus/db/README.md

 ## sql server
-preferably use mysql 8.0+, if not posible mariadb will also work. (other sql implementations may work as well but were not tested)<br>
+preferably use mysql 8.0+, if not possible mariadb will also work. (other sql implementations may work as well but were not tested)<br>
-for ease of use the examples here will use mysql docker container (a vm or baremetal deployment can be used as well)
+for ease of use the examples here will use mysql docker container (a vm or bare metal deployment can be used as well)

 https://hub.docker.com/r/mysql/mysql-server